mk306207/Bocisko/README.md

 ## Classes
 ### PLplayer
-Stands for basic data for players competing in Premier League.
+Stands for basic data for players competing in Premier League and LaLiga.
 It contains info about:
 - player id,
 - player name,
 - g/a,
 - name of player's team.
 This class also have one method, show().
 It's used just to help bot type info about certain player in proper formatting.
+### Player

 ### Match
+This class is helpful for storing data from sportmonks API.
+It contains info about:
+- match id,
+- teams names,
+- final score.
+Same as before it has one method (showMatch()), again only for proper text formatting.

+### Standing
+### Season
+### Team

 ### TODO
 ✅ **PL players statistics** - Make another API call from sofascore to get g/a and their average score per game.